 - Miter or Circular Saw

-A framing nailer is an essential tool for getting this job done.
-There are two types of framing nailers that you can work with:
+A framing nailer is essential for this project.
+There are two main types you can use:

 Step 1: Decide Where to Put the Wall

-Using a tape measure, measure both ends of the walls.
-Mark one edge of the stud wall either on the floor or skirting board.
+Measure both ends of the wall using a tape measure and mark one edge of the stud wall on the floor or skirting board.

 Step 2: Draw A Plumb Line Along the Wall